-Upon the closing of this offering, holders of an aggregate of 36,318,638 shares of our common stock will be entitled to certain demand registration rights.
-At any time beginning 180 days after the closing of this offering, the holders of 40% of these shares (or a lesser percent if the anticipated aggregate offering price, net of selling expenses, would exceed \$20.0 million) may request that we register all or a portion of their shares.
-We are not required to effect more than one registration statement which is declared or ordered effective.
+Upon the closing of this offering, holders of an aggregate of shares of our common stock will be entitled to certain demand registration rights.
+At any time beginning 180 days after the closing of this offering, the holders of % of these shares may request that we register all or a portion of their shares.
+We are not required to effect more than registration statements which are declared or ordered effective.
+Such request for registration must cover shares with an anticipated aggregate offering price, net of selling expenses, of at least \$ million.
 With certain exceptions, we are not required to effect the filing of a registration statement during the period starting with the date of the filing of, and ending on a date 180 days following the effective date of the registration statement for this offering.